Research assistance

 • inform the students about the assignment, its deadlines, and the rights regarding the similarity check granted;

-• when reviewing the similarity report, the lecturer shall provide their comments for the students using the ‘Comment’ function.
+• when reviewing the similarity report, the lecturer shall provide their comments for the students using the ‘Comment’ function

-Turnitin instructions for lecturers are available in Lithuanian.
+Turnitin instructions for lecturers (for written work)

 Student: